maxmoebus/starter-hugo-academic/content/publication/2025-02-28-ICCV-egoPPG/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Björn Braun
+- Rayan Armani
+- Manuel Meier
 - admin
-- Lars Hauptmann
-- Nicolas Kopp
-- Berken Demirel
-- Björn Braun
 - Christian Holz

 # Author notes (optional)